nim-lang/fusion/src/fusion/matching.rst

 Element access
 ==============

-To determine whether or not particular object matches pattern *access path* is generated - sequence of fields and ``[]`` operators that you would normally write by hand, like ``fld.subfield["value"].len``.
+To determine whether particular object matches pattern *access path* is generated - sequence of fields and ``[]`` operators that you would normally write by hand, like ``fld.subfield["value"].len``.
 Due to support for `method call syntax
 <https://nim-lang.org/docs/manual.html#procedures-method-call-syntax>`_
-there is no difference between field acccess and proc call, so things like `(len: < 12)` also work as expected.
+there is no difference between field access and proc call, so things like `(len: < 12)` also work as expected.

 ``(fld: "3")`` Match field ``fld`` against ``"3"``.
 Generated access